 - The finale of Miss Congeniality which takes place at a knockoff of the Miss America Pageant.

-- In a variant, the climax of Bill and Ted's Excellent Adventure turns an ordinary series of student presentations into a concert-like megaproduction.
+- In a variant, the climax of Bill & Ted's Excellent Adventure turns an ordinary series of student presentations into a concert-like mega-production.
 The audience responds accordingly, clapping along on cue and raising their cigarette lighters as if it were a rock concert.

-- The sequel, Bill and Ted's Bogus Journey, plays it straight however, with the Battle of the Bands that will determine whether Wyld Stallyns will become the world-famous, peace-and-utopia-bringing band they are destined to be being hijacked by the "Evil Usses", then interrupted by the "Good Usses" and the facedown with DeNomelos.
+- Bill & Ted's Bogus Journey, plays it straight, however, with the Battle of the Bands that will determine whether Wyld Stallyns will become the world-famous, peace-and-utopia-bringing band they are destined to be being hijacked by the "Evil Usses", then interrupted by the "Good Usses" and the facedown with DeNomelos.

 - The Bodyguard